UnaAdam/cebd1160_project_template/README.md

 - At least 1 figure
 - At least 1 "value" that summarizes either your data or the "performance" of your method
-- A short explanation of both of the above
+- A short explanation of both of the

 ### Discussion
 Brief (no more than 1-2 paragraph) description about what you did.
 Include: